 Eyebrow Embroidery and its Healing Process: 8 Things You Wish Someone Had Told You Earlier

-You may have recently come across trending social media posts with hashtags such as #eyebrowsonfleek and #Iwakeuplikethis.
+You may have recently come across trending social media posts with hashtags such as #eyebrowsonfleek and #iwokeuplikethis.
 Chances are, these people who posted, have tried the eyebrow embroidery to achieve the perfect set of eyebrows they always wanted.

-In recent years, we have seen a rise in number of celebrities and influencers going for eyebrow embroidery to achieve the “no makeup” look.
+In recent years, we have seen a rise in the number of celebrities and influencers going for eyebrow embroidery to achieve the “no makeup” look.
 While the outcomes of the perfectly arched and defined brows are commonly shared, information/ advice for the healing process is relatively piecemeal on the internet – Probably because the aftercare required is often perceived as the aftermath hassle.

 So, let us take the lead to share 8 things you wish someone could have told you earlier before going for a session of eyebrow embroidery!